 I drew a blank.
 First I said “perhaps star clusters and double stars.”
 “Is there one where there’s clearly a double star with two different colored stars?”
 Again I drew a blank because of my nerves.
 My mouth began mimicking Ralph Kramden in the Honeymooner’s episode with the failed TV commercial.

 And then I mentally smacked myself in the head.
 “Oh yeah!
-The double star Albiero!
+The double star Albireo!
 I’m surprised I didn’t think of it because I’ve shown it countless times and even took a picture of it over the Summer!”

 We all had a laugh as they could tell I was nervous, but reassured me “you’re doing fine.”